Is Your Tampon Hitting A Wall? Here’s What You Can Do To Prevent It!

 Look At A Diagram While You Insert Your Tampon

-Do you think you know your vagina?
-Think again.
-Most of the time, the issue with tampon insertion is that you may be pushing it at the wrong angle.
-The solution to this is simply holding a diagram of your vagina to understand or picture where your tampon is going.
-You can also map out your lady bits with the help of a diagram and go around feeling them with clean fingers to get the lay of the land.
-This helps if you are worried about your tampon getting stuck or inserting it correctly.
+Do you think you know your anatomy?
+Most of the time, when you're figuring out how to put a tampon in, the issue is pushing it at the wrong angle.
+If you're wondering why won't my tampon go in, the solution is often as simple as holding a diagram to understand where your tampon is going.
+You can map out your anatomy with the help of a diagram and explore with clean fingers to get familiar with the area.
+This helps when inserting a tampon for the first time or if you're worried about insertion difficulties.

 Use An Applicator